Circle Calculator

 Find A, r, and d | Given C

-Let's assume that the circumference is known, and we need to find the other three values.
+Let's assume that the circumference of a circle is known, and we need to calculate the remaining three values.

 Given: C = 10 in